 Sem.
 Papaver. alb. con- tufor.
 Zij.
 Syrup Capit.
 Papav. alb.
 WhitePoppy-feed brui- fed and given to Zij.
-Syrup of white Poppy- heads, to Zifs. of the Juice of Pop- Florum Rhæados Ziij. pies, to žifs. of Corn Poppy- flowers, to žiij.
+Syrup of white Poppy- heads, to Zifs.
+Florum Rhæados Ziij. pies, to žifs. of Corn Poppy- flowers, to žiij.

 Of these various Forms of Medicines may be conveniently made, which may be used with great Safety; e.g. in